cc-api/container-integrity-measurement-agent/docs/container-measurement-design.md

 The concept of container isolation determines whether a container can access the measurements of other containers.
 In a Kubernetes cluster environment, management pods or containers can also be defined for measurement purposes, ensuring comprehensive coverage of the cluster's integrity.

+## Attestation

+Confidential Computing Consortium (CCC) added attestation as an explicit part while defining [Confidential Computing](https://confidentialcomputing.io/wp-content/uploads/sites/10/2023/03/CCC-A-Technical-Analysis-of-Confidential-Computing-v1.3_unlocked.pdf), and explained [why attestation is required](https://confidentialcomputing.io/2023/04/06/why-is-attestation-required-for-confidential-computing/).
+With the above introduction, the measurement chain for a container can be obtained, encompassing the kernel, services, and workloads.
+This measurement chain is crucial for ensuring the security and integrity of the containerized environment.
+The measurement register, which logs these measurements, is recorded in a signed report.
+By verifying the replay of event logs, we can ensure that the recorded state of the environment is accurate and has not been tampered with.
+Using these event logs, the environment can be reconstructed and verified, providing a robust mechanism for maintaining trust.

+### Remote Attestation

+The Internet Engineering Task Force (IETF) defined an [Remote ATtestation procedureS (RATS)](https://datatracker.ietf.org/doc/draft-ietf-rats-architecture/) architecture for remote attestation, which determine whether relying parties can establish a level of confidence in the trustworthiness of remote peers and two-stage appraisal procedure facilitated by a trusted third party.
+To improve the confidence in a system component's trustworthiness, a relying party may require evidence about:

+* system component identity,
+* composition of system components, including nested components,
+* roots of trust,
+* an assertion/claim origination or provenance,
+* manufacturing origin,
+* system component integrity,
+* system component configuration,
+* operational state and measurements of steps which led to the operational state, or
+* other factors that could influence trust decisions.

+This can be achieved using several types of evidence in TEE, including:

+* Signed Report: This report, such as a Quote in
+TDX or TPM, contains the platform's Trusted Computing Base (TCB) and the runtime measurement register.
+The TCB includes the hardware and software components critical for the system’s security.
+The signed report ensures that the measurements have been recorded correctly and have not been altered.

+    * Signer Verification: Before trusting the report, it is crucial to verify the identity of the signer.
+This step ensures that the report comes from a legitimate source and has not been tampered with.

+    * Measurement Register: The measurement register, which logs the state of the system components, can be trusted if the signer is verified.
+This register includes measurements of the firmware, boot loader, operating system, and applications, ensuring the integrity of the entire system.

+* Nonce: A nonce is a random number used once in cryptographic communication to ensure that old communications cannot be reused in replay attacks.
+It ensures the freshness of the attestation evidence.

+* Event Logs: Event logs record significant events within the system, such as changes in configuration or application execution.
+By replaying these logs and comparing the results with the measurement registers, we can verify that the logs accurately reflect the system’s state.
+If the replayed logs match the measurement registers, it confirms that the logs are trustworthy.

+    * Reconstruction of Environment: Using the event logs, we can reconstruct the entire virtual machine (VM) environment.
+This reconstruction includes measurements for firmware, GRUB, shim, kernel, initrd, and all applications inside the container.
+This process helps ensure that no unauthorized changes have occurred.
+* User Data: User data can also be part of the attestation process to ensure that sensitive information has not been compromised.

+A third-party application can maintain the golden values (trusted baseline measurements) for all these components and use them to verify the attestation evidence.
+This verification ensures that the system is in a known good state before sensitive data is processed or transmitted.

+### Local Attestation
+[Local attestation](https://gramine.readthedocs.io/en/stable/attestation.html) is similar to remote attestation but occurs between applications running running on the same platform.
+It is used when two or more local applications need to verify each other’s integrity without involving a third party.
+This is useful in scenarios where local components must ensure mutual trust before performing sensitive operations.

+* Reconstruction of Environment: Just like in remote attestation, the local environment can be reconstructed using the event logs and golden values stored locally.
+By verifying these values locally, each application can ensure that the other components of the system are in a trusted state.

+* Verification Process: The process involves verifying the measurement registers and event logs locally to ensure that the system's state has not been tampered with.
+This local verification provides a layer of security, ensuring that only trusted components interact with each other.

+In both remote and local attestation, the goal is to ensure that the system’s integrity is maintained and that all components operate in a trusted and secure manner.
+This process is essential for protecting sensitive data and maintaining the overall security of the system.

 ## Reference

 [1] https://www.docker.com/resources/what-container/